lordecaii/JARVIS-PC-Assistant/README.md

 ## Known Issues

-If microphone sensitivity is low, decrease recognizer.energy_threshold (currently set to 4000 in the code) Google Speech-to-Text may sometimes struggle with accents → language="en-US" is configured Without an OpenAI API key, only basic (non-AI) commands will work
+-If microphone sensitivity is low, decrease recognizer.energy_threshold (currently set to 4000 in the code) -Google Speech-to-Text may sometimes struggle with accents → language="en-US" is configured -Without an OpenAI API key, only basic (non-AI) commands will work

 Feel free to fork, contribute, report bugs, or request new features.